 Most people open up the Flex app and find that Flex either isn’t in your city or new jobs are not available.
 In that case, all you can do is enter your information to be notified of any new positions that open up.
 Sometimes there is no option to be notified at all.
 If you don’t see any way to be notified, check back with the app every once in awhile to see if your city has been added to the list.

-How to schedule a Flex shift
+How to schedule an Amazon Flex shift

+Drop-in shifts: You can also pick up Next Day shifts as they become available.
 Next Day offers are in high demand, so you shouldn’t miss out on your reserved offers.
 As of now there’s no way to be notified of new Offers, so you’ll have to check back regularly if you want to pick up a shift.

 On the day of your shift, the Flex app will notify you where to go to pickup your packages.